← All Chapters|Part 1 — The Premise and the Witness

 The drone compensates for its cognitive deficit through obsessive mimicry.
 "It knows that its life is dependent on it mimicking human behaviour, so it does really well.
 Even with other animals, it's smart enough to instinctually mimic the animal's behaviour."

 But the mimicry is imperfect: "They're actually deficient.
 They're dumber than the original person."
-Over time, the difference accumulates.
+The EM pattern processes information through a fundamentally different architecture, resulting in cognitive artifacts—gaps in judgment, creativity, and emotional range that accumulate over time.
 "Over time, it'll develop a rash.
 It'll lose its hair."

 Marshall adds a detail about the drone's internal experience that is worth noting for its specificity: "A parasite-hosted human of a lizard is not a human anymore.
 It begins its life as human as a murderer.
 It murdered the previous human.
 It doesn't think like a human.
 It has a different train of thought.
 They're malevolent things.
 And they're weird to talk to, too.
 They're not right."